HyperCap: Hyperspectral Land Cover Captioning Dataset for Vision Language Models: Conclusion

 \section{Conclusion}

-In this paper, we propose the HyperCap dataset, which marks a significant advancement in HSI by introducing pixel-level textual annotations, thereby enhancing Vision-Language learning.
+In this paper, we propose the HyperCap dataset, which is (to the best of our knowledge) the first pixel-level vision-language benchmark for HSI, thereby enabling fine-grained multimodal learning.
 Its fine-grained captions bridge the gap between spectral data and semantic understanding, effectively addressing limitations found in existing HSI datasets.
 Experimental results show that integrating textual descriptions leads to substantial improvements in classification performance across various architectures, underscoring the potential of multimodal approaches in HSI analysis.
 This work lays a strong foundation for future research in vision-language learning for HSI, paving the way for broader multimodal tasks in remote sensing.
 We demonstrate the dataset's applicability in tasks such as multimodal classification and caption generation.
 Potential future directions include image-text retrieval and the development of foundational captioning models specifically tailored for HSI data.
-These contributions position HyperCap as a pivotal benchmark for advancing cross-modal representation learning in the HSI domain.
+These contributions position HyperCap as a benchmark for advancing cross-modal representation learning in the HSI domain.
+In future work, we are working on annotating additional hyperspectral benchmarks to construct a larger, more diverse, and truly large-scale corpus, thereby further improving generalization and applicability.